Quilts and Human Rights Programming Series

 This event also included an Activist Quilt Block Workshop led by Sara Trail, founder of the Social Justice Sewing Academy where participants will learn how to make a social justice themed quilt block.
 All of the blocks made at the workshop were sewn together and became a quilt about NIU’s current activist and political climate.

 This exhibition is generously supported by Cordogan Clark & Associates Inc., Michigan State University Museum, and NIU’s Center for the Study of Women, Gender and Sexuality.
 For more information, call the Pick Museum at 815-753-2011.

 Quilter Chawne Kimber Explores Intersections of Activism and Textile Art

-Join the Pick Museum of Anthropology and NIU’s Center for the Study of Women, Gender and Sexuality for a special lecture by award-winning activist quilter Dr. Chawne Kimber.
-In her lecture “In Tall Cotton,” Kimber will present her quilt autobiography, explaining her development into an artist over the past decade.
+Award-winning activist quilter Dr. Chawne Kimber gave a lecture entitled, “In Tall Cotton.”
+Kimber presented her quilt autobiography, explaining her development into an artist over the past decade.
 The main themes of her work are identity and difference, censorship, social justice, and Black Lives Matter.
 These themes are explored in a modern aesthetic.
 Kimber’s presentation also features a trunk show of quilts that can be viewed on campus only at the lecture.

 Kimber has exhibited quilts and embroidered works in art galleries and at festivals across the United States.
 Her quilts have been shown at QuiltCon, the International Quilt Festival, Tallgrass Art Gallery, and more.
 Kimber also teaches quilting techniques nationally and her work can be seen on her blog Completely Cauchy.
 Three of Kimber’s quilts are featured in the Pick Museum’s current exhibit “Quilts and Human Rights,” including “The One for Eric G.” which she made after Eric Garner was killed.